The USD is mixed

 In other markets:

-In the European debt market, the benchmark 10 year yields are trading mixed.
+In the European debt market the benchmark 10 year yields are lower across the board.